jbossdemocentral/fuse-dv-shopping-integration-demo/README.md

 Shopping Application Demo
 ======================================

-NOTE: This demo is currently being tested with a target final version 1 for March 30.

 This demo project will get you started with automatically installing two server instances, one with JBoss Data Virtualization and the other with JBoss Fuse, and then configuring the application.